ibrahim-sisar/ET6-CDSP-group-09-repo/1_datasets/README.md

 | `GBD Estimate`| By cause of death or risk factor                 |
 | `Age Group`  | Age-standardized used for comparative analysis |

+#### Additional Notes on GBD Dataset

-This study focuses on the following:
+- This study focuses on the following:
   - Cardiovascular Diseases with focus on stroke
   - Chronic Respiratory Diseases
   - COVID-19 Mortality, a sub dataset included for exploratory analysis only (2020–2021).

-#### Additional Notes About the Dataset

 - **Measures:**
   - **DALYs**: Combined years lost due to death (YLLs) and disability (YLDs)
   - **YLLs**: Years of life lost due to premature mortality